StLyn4/fortune-js/CONTRIBUTING.md

     npm install
     ```

+3. Oh yeah, just remembered.
+Install husky.
+He, as a faithful dog, will ensure that you commit only a good code 🐶:

+    ```sh
+    yarn husky install
+    ```

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >